broadinstitute/warp/website/docs/Pipelines/Multiome_Pipeline/README.md

 ## Introduction to the Multiome workflow
 Multiome is an open-source, cloud-optimized pipeline developed in collaboration with members of the [BRAIN Initiative Cell Census Network](https://biccn.org/) (BICCN), including the Allen Institute, NeMO, Kai Zhang (SnapATAC2), and Alex Dobin.
 It supports the processing of 10x 3' single-cell and single-nucleus count data generated with the [10x Genomics Multiome assay](https://www.10xgenomics.com/products/single-cell-multiome-atac-plus-gene-expression).

-The pipeline consists of two subworkflows: the Optimus workflow for GEX data and the ATAC workflow for single-cell ATAC data.
+The workflow is a wrapper WDL script that consists of two subworkflows: the Optimus workflow for GEX data and the ATAC workflow for single-cell ATAC data.
 The GEX component performs barcode and UMI correction, aligns reads to the genome, and produces both quality metrics per barcode and gene and a raw cell-by-gene count matrix.
 The ATAC component corrects cell barcodes, aligns reads to the genome, and producesa fragment file as well as per barcode metrics.

 Read more about the GEX workflow in the Optimus overview for the ATAC workflow in the ATAC workflow.

+The wrapper WDL is available in the WARP repository (see the [code here](https://github.com/broadinstitute/warp/blob/develop/pipelines/skylab/multiome/Multiome.wdl)).

 ## Quickstart table
 The following table provides a quick glance at the Multiome pipeline features: